rodrigocarvajal/biodataclub/meetings/december_2019/Project_descriptions.md

 # Bio-Data Hackathon Projects

-## Geolocation Services for Moffitt Investigators (Team Lead: Rodrigo Carvajal)
+## Dynamic Web Visualization Tool (Team Lead: Guillermo Gonzalez-Calderon)

-Provide a tool that allows people to upload a list of mailing addresses (including zip codes) or just the zip codes into a web application with the purpose to get back a map with the locations and density.
-A more developed implementation would allow to link metadata associated to those locations (i.e. gender, cancer type, insurance status, etc.).
-Filters could be applied to the metadata.
+Create a web application that connects to a server’s API, accesses JSON data, and creates charts with the options such as selecting columns/variables, switching axes, and specifying variables for aggregating data

 **Technical specifications:** The front-end should be a JavaScript-based framework.

-**Impact:** Moffitt investigators will have available a the web application to generate georeferenced plots.
+**Impact:** The final product should generate graphs/charts from any server that provides API’s endpoints with data to create reports.

-**Number of participants:** The project would require at least 3 people.
+**Number of participants:** The project would require 1 to 2 people.

-**Programming background:** Familiarity with Java or R (depending of the tool to use).
-Java code has been already developed for this purpose.
+**Programming background:** Familiarity with JavaScript.

 ## Efficient, Fast & Accurate Compression of Large Datasets using PCA (Team Lead: Anders Berglund)